megalithic/dotfiles/hammerspoon/README.md

 * **App-specific customization**:

-  - apps can define their own custom `fn` to be executed when they are active, for example, custom keybinding (see Slack in config.lua)
+  - apps can define their own custom `handler` function to be executed when they are active, for example, custom keybinding (see Slack in config.lua)
+  - apps can auto set dnd and slack status modes
+  - apps can enable/disable quit guard

 - **Window Management**: